-- 1 This energy bar has far less calories than the ones you eat. - 2 This energy bar has far fewer calories than the ones you eat. - 5 In your notebook, complete the text with the correct form of the adjectives in brackets and the modifiers given.
+- 1 This energy bar has far less calories than the ones you eat. - (2) This energy bar has far fewer calories than the ones you eat. ('calories' is a countable plural) - 5) In your notebook, complete the text with the correct form of the adjectives in brackets and the modifiers given.

-I'm not a person with a lot of fears, but \\\\ (far / challenging) experience of my life was the climbing course I attended last summer.
-I went with Kevin, (one / good) friends, who convinced me that it would be (absolutely / fulfilling) experience of my life.
-I'm 4 6 (slightly / athletic) than the average person, but I'm 5 (nothing like / strong) as the star athletes in my school!
-Still, I'm 6 (definitely / fit) as a lot of people my age, and I thought I was (just / brave) as the next person ... until I started my first climb.
-It was 8 (undoubtedly / terrifying) thing, mostly because of my unexpected fear of heights.
-The trainers promised to help me, but eventually they admitted I was (far / treatable) case they had ever had.
-I know now phobias are 10 6 (certainly / rational) part of the human psyche, but I'm sure that 11 6 (dedicated) I am to facing my fears, (confident) I will become.
+I'm not a person with a lot of fears, but 1by far the most challenging (far / challenging) experience of my life was the climbing course I attended last summer.
+I went with Kevin, one of my best (one / good) friends, who convinced me that it would be absolutely the most fulfilling (absolutely / fulfilling) experience of my life.
+I'm slightly more athletic (slightly / athletic) than the average person, but I'm 5nothing like as strong (nothing like / strong) as the star athletes in my school!
+Still, I'm 6definitely as fit (definitely / fit) as a lot of people my age, and I thought I was 7 just as brave (just / brave) as the next person ... until I started my first climb.
+It was undoubtedly the most terrifying (undoubtedly / terrifying) thing, mostly because of my unexpected fear of heights.
+The trainers promised to help me, but eventually they admitted I was by far the least treatable (far / treatable) case they had ever had.
+I know now phobias are certainly the least rational (certainly / rational) part of the human psyche, but I'm sure that 11the more dedicated (dedicated) I am to facing my fears, the more confident (confident) I will become.

-- 1 My karate skills are improving every day.
+- 6 In your notebook, rewrite the sentences, using the words in bold. - 1 My karate skills are improving every day.
 AND - 2 My diet and the one you're on are equally effective.
 BIT - 3 With yoga, when you show more patience, you get better results.
 THE - 4 I have never worked with such an encouraging coach as Jack Smith.
 DEFINITELY - 5 Katie and Tom are equally good dance instructors.
 JUST - 6 Climbing is much more demanding than skiing.
-NEARLY - 7 In sprint, other runners can't compete with Usain Bolt's speed.
-NOWHERE - 7) Work in pairs.
+NEARLY - In sprint, other runners can't compete with Usain Bolt's speed.
+NOWHERE Answer: p144 - 7 Work in pairs.
 Discuss your attitude to exercise and sports.